How the Subaru tire pressure monitoring system works on the Subaru LL Bean, 30.R sedan and VDC wagon.

 Be sure to let the tires cool.
 After adjusting the pressure, drive the car at least 20 mph (32 km/h) to start the TPMS.
 If a light was on due to low pressure and the pressure is now normal, the warning light should go off after driving for a few minutes.
 When a spare or a wheel is replaced without the original pressure sensor being transferred, the low tire pressure warning light will flash.
 This indicates the TPMS is unable to monitor all four road wheels.
 Contact your dealer as soon as possible for sensor replacement or system resetting.
 Do not inject any aerosol tire sealant in the tires because it will damage the sensor, do not place metal film or any metal parts under the driver's seat because this may effect the signal from the sensors.

-cold temperatures?
 When checking and adjusting tire pressure inside when it is in cold or winter outside, the difference between the indoor and outdoor temperature is large.
-This means that when the vehicle goes outside into the cold air, the tire pressure may drop and the warning light come on.
+This means that in cold air, the tire pressure may drop and the warning light come on.
 To avoid this, when inside, inflate the tire slightly more considering the difference between inside and outside temperatures.
+Or use nitrogen which is less sensitive to cold or hot outside temperatures.

 Replace a wheel or use the spare?
 When you replace the wheel or use the spare tire without the original pressure sensor/transmitter being transferred, the low tire pressure warning light will flash.
 It needs all 4 sensors feeding it information.